mssola/conventions/cpp.md

 ### Enumerator Names

-Enumerator names and their list of values should follow the `CamelCase` naming convention.
+Enumerators and their list of values should follow the `CamelCase` naming convention.

 ### Macros

 Use `UPPER_CASE_WITH_UNDERSCORE`.
-The rationale behind this is that macros should be easily noticeable and scare people, so they deserve an frightning naming convention.
+The rationale behind this is that macros should be easily noticeable and scary, so they deserve a frightning naming convention.

 ## Headers